frostbrosracing/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
-#### By studying a wide range of Kickstarter campaigns we've been able to analyze trends related to: campaign starting dates and duration; fundraising goals; and finally, the outcomes of campaigns similar to that of Louise's play, "Fever".
+#### By studying a wide range of Kickstarter campaigns, we've been able to analyze trends and compare the outcomes of many Kickstarter campaigns.
+Specifically, we can drill down and compare the outcomes of campaigns similar to that of Louise's play, "Fever".
+The analysis of campaign starting dates and fundraising goals gives us valuable information.

 #### The purpose of this is to understand how Louise might have better positioned her fundraising campaign for a greater level of success.